COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 If nobody in a care setting (any staff, or any of the people being supported) is ill or thought to have symptoms, then support can continue in the ordinary way.
 There should be an additional emphasis on good hand hygiene, trying to avoid touching one’s face, and keeping frequently touched surfaces clean.

-If a care worker has symptoms (a new continuous cough or fever or loss/change in your sense of smell or taste), they should go home and self-isolate.
-As essential workers, social care staff are eligible for COVID-19 testing.
+If a care worker develops symptoms (a new continuous cough or fever or loss/change in your sense of smell or taste), they should isolate and take a test.
+If it is positive, they must isolate for 10 days, even if they have been fully vaccinated.

 If the cared-for person has symptoms, then care can be provided by the usual carer taking additional precautions and wearing the appropriate personal protective equipment (PPE).
 Public Health England have provided advice on the use of PPE for health and social care workers.